[Estimated time to read: 6 minutes]

 Armed with the knowledge you have, you have choices.

-If you don’t yet know what you’re paying out versus what you’re making, don’t worry, that’s common - you can request a free portfolio x-ray and find out.
+If you don’t yet know what you’re paying out versus what you’re making, don’t worry, that’s common - you can request for a portfolio X-Ray Review and find out.

 Then, you can make your choices…knowing that you don’t have to accept the terms of an outdated industry, you don’t have to be kept in the dark, you don’t have to pay the going rate, because that going rate is often way over what’s fair, and almost always opaque.